idaholab/moose/framework/doc/content/framework/reviewing.md

 # Reviewing Pull Requests

 MOOSE is a large project with large numbers of users and contributors.
-While MOOSE seeks the highest standards of software quality, it is important to recognize that requiring perfection in proposed code changes is not realistic, given the large amount of activity, versus the limited availability of reviewers and time.
+Reviewers are bound by strict software quality standards, which they enforce through careful reviews, often at the expense of their own research.
-The guidelines outlined on this page are designed to guide reviewers in finding the right balance between efficiency and software quality.
+The guidelines outlined on this page are designed to help reviewers provide an environment welcoming of external contributions and deal with common situations.

 ## Conduct

 - Be respectful.
+Feel free to close the pull request if the contributor is not.
 - Try to be helpful.
 The reviewer is not expected to implement changes for the author, but the reviewer should try to ensure that the author has some direction, particularly if the author is a new or infrequent contributor.
-- Make it clear what are changes that you require, versus suggestions.
+- Make it clear what are large changes that you require, versus suggestions.
   For example, use "I suggest" for suggestions and imperative language, e.g., "Do this", for required changes.
+  Anything minor (typos, grammar, docstrings) is assumed to be required.
+If you do not wish for something to be fixed, do not suggest the change.
 - If it would be helpful, provide the author with a link to the contributing guidelines page.
+- Feel free to ask questions.
+It's normal to not understand everything in the pull request when you have not written that code.
+Many times, the response to these questions should actually be added as comments in the code.
 - It is acceptable to make commits to the contributor's feature branch.
   Note that NQA-1 explicitly allows this, and an additional, independent review is only required if the additional commit(s) are significant.
 - If the author refuses the requested changes, request an additional reviewer (ideally a `CODEOWNER` for the affected lines) to make a final decision on the changes.
+  - If your comments are ignored / marked as resolved with no action, engage again on those same lines.
+    If this does not bring resolution, seek an additional reviewer.
+  - If a pull request is complex, it is ok to ask that it is split in several pull requests.
+It is also ok to refuse "rider" commits changing code unrelated to the pull request at hand.
+  - Be timely.
+Pull requests should only linger when there are good reasons for them not to move forward.
+    If you cannot review, consider delegating the review to another member.
+- If there is a section of the code that you are not familiar with, feel free to ask for another reviewer's opinion.

 ## Review Strategy